-- This section assumes you are starting with a Kerberos-enabled cluster.
-See Search Authentication for instructions for setting up Search with Kerberos.
+- 1. This section assumes you are starting with a Kerberos-enabled cluster.
+See Solr Authentication on page 82 for instructions for setting up Search with Kerberos.
 See the CDH Security Guide for general steps to set up Kerberos: CDH 5 instructions. - 2.
 Choose the host you will use for the proxy server.
-Based on the Kerberos setup procedure, it should already have an entry solr/proxy_host@realm in its keytab.
-If not, go back over the initial Kerberos configuration steps to the keytab on each host running solr as described in Search Authentication. - 3.
+Based on the Kerberos setup procedure, it should already have an entry solr/proxy\host@realm in its keytab.
+If not, go back over the initial Kerberos configuration steps to the keytab on each host running solr as described in Solr Authentication on page 82. - 3.
 Copy the keytab file from the proxy host to all other hosts in the cluster that run the solr daemon.
 (For optimal performance, solr should be running on all DataNodes in the cluster.)
 Put the keytab file in a secure location on each of these other hosts.